noahatkins/RockPaperScissors/README.md

 # RockPaperScissors
-Unity game I made to sharpen up my C# skills
+Unity game I made to sharpen up my C# skills.

 Instructions are simple, Select Rock, Paper or Scissors and vs a CPU and see who wins!